Rosemary Wilman HonFRPS APAGB ABPE

-Rosemary's photographic interests are diverse and include travel, landscape, natural history and 'whatever takes my eye'.
-Most creative aspects of her work are in camera with the computer used to control image quality.
+My photographic interests are diverse and include travel, landscape, natural history and 'whatever takes my eye'.
+Most creative aspects of my work are in camera with the computer used to control image quality.

-Exhibitions: Having gaining my BPE5* in 2006 and my AFIAP in 2009 I currently support the British Photographic Exhibition circuit and the UK International Exhibitions.
+Exhibitions: Having gaining my ABPE in 2019 and my AFIAP in 2009 I currently support the British Photographic Exhibition circuit and the UK International Exhibitions.
 Receiving Gold, Silver, and Bronze RPS Medals at Southampton in 2008, along with acceptances in The Royal Photographic Society International Print Exhibition and The London Salon of Photography are my most memorable exhibition achievements.
-I also exhibit as a member of Spectrum Photo Art.

 Club and Federation service: In 1993 I joined the Surrey Photographic Association Committee and was Chairman from 2001-2003 and Chairman of the Judges' Committee from 2005-9, when I stood down from the main Committee.
 I continued to sit on the Judges Committee and became Chair again in 2016.
 I served on Epsom Camera Club’s committee from 1990 - 2009, at various times holding the offices of Secretary, Vice-Chairman, Chairman and Programme Secretary.
 Returning in 2013 I am currently External Competitions Secretary.